Matthimatiker/MolComponents/README.md

     }

 From now on changing the type of a form is just a matter of configuration.
+But the real advantage of the form factory is the ability to use plugins.
+Plugins receive every created form and have the ability to enhance these form instances.

+Plugins are simply added via configuration:

+    resources.form.plugins.autoComplete.class = "Mol_Form_Factory_Plugin_AutoCompleteOff"

+The AutoCompleteOff plugin adds ``autocomplete="off"`` attributes to each form and prevents browsers from caching input data.

+More complex plugins require additional options.
+The following plugin adds CSRF tokens to all forms:

+    resources.form.plugins.csrf.class = "Mol_Form_Factory_Plugin_Csrf"
+    resources.form.plugins.csrf.options.element.name    = "my_csrf_token"
+    resources.form.plugins.csrf.options.element.salt    = "secret-salt"
+    resources.form.plugins.csrf.options.element.timeout = 1800

+**Hint**: If the creation of a form instance is too complex to be handled by the factory, then it is still possible to benefit from the plugin system.
+The ``create()`` method of the factory also accepts ``Zend_Form`` objects and applies all plugins to this instances:

+    $form = new Zend_Form();
+    $enhancedForm = $factory->create($form);

 ### Validation of form element dependencies ###